imaansh/My-Youtube-Wrapped-/README.md

 - Add more advanced analytics (watch time, categories, etc.)
 - Deploy dbt models in a cloud data warehouse
 - Enhance interactivity of dashboard with filters

----

-## 🤝 Contributing
-Pull requests and suggestions are welcome!
-Feel free to fork this repo and submit a PR to add features, improve queries, or enhance the dashboard design.